Apprentice Naturalist River Guide

 - Type: Season, full-season

 - Note: Now Accepting Applications Apprenticeship is offered early March through late May (12 weeks) followed by continued employment as entry level Naturalist-Guide through contract season (end of October) .

-For those new to CFI, this Apprentice training program is for outdoor educators who do not yet have river rafting or hiking guiding experience and may be new to the area.
-These instructor/guides will initially be hired as “Apprentices” for twelve weeks and will benefit from intense mentoring in rafting skill development (row and paddle) and expeditions on the Colorado, Green and San Juan Rivers (Class I-III).
-Training includes river rescue, vehicle and trailer handling (van and 4 wheel drive manual transmission), trip logistics, Field Camp operations and programs, river and land based school program curriculum, Introduction to Colorado Plateau ecology, geology, history, native cultures, regional issues, and outdoor education teaching techniques.
+For those new to CFI, this Apprentice Naturalist River Guide training program is for outdoor educators wanting river rafting and guiding skills and may be new to the area.
+These instructor/guides will initially be hired as “Apprentices” for twelve weeks and will benefit from intense mentoring in rafting skill development (row and paddle) and expeditions on the Colorado, Green, and San Juan Rivers (Class I-III).
+Training includes river rescue, vehicle and trailer handling (van and 4 wheel drive manual transmission), trip logistics, Field Camp operations and programs, river and land based school program curriculum, introduction to Colorado Plateau ecology, geology, history, native cultures, regional issues, and outdoor education teaching techniques.